 When you continue past the picnic area you will arrive at the main parking area with the museum center on the right and the restaurant on the left.
 On the hill next to the museum center you will find Fork-Tailed Drongo, Fiscal Flycatchers, Common Fiscals, Robin Chats and the occasional Southern Boubou.

 On the left hand side, by the restaurant you are likely to come across Cape Spurfowl.
 A walk past the restaurant gets one to the pond area, where the bird life tends to get more exciting at times.
-At this pond you will usually find Yellow-Billed Ducks, Common Moorhen, Little Grebe, Spurwinged Geese and Egyptian Geese in the water.
-There was a resident Reed Cormorant who I saw there a lot in the winter of 2011, but have only seen him a few times this year.
+At this pond you will usually find Yellow-Billed Ducks, Common Moorhen, Little Grebe, Spurwinged Geese and Egyptian Geese in the water; there are also African Black Duck which can occasionally be found here.
+A resident Reed Cormorant has been seen consistently for a number of years now.
 African Darter also visit the pond, along with the occasional Three-Banded Plover when the pond level is low.
-A Purple Heron visits the pond occasionally, after spending more time there when he was a juvenile, last year.
 The pond has an island which is home to numerous Cape Weaver nests, which also spill out onto the reeds alongside the pond.
 If you’re lucky you can also see the local resident Malachite Kingfisher resting on these reeds.
 The water also houses Marsh Terrapins which can sometimes be seen bathing on top of some of the objects in the water.

 Alongside the outer areas of the pond Cape Bulbul, Robin Chat, Karoo Prinia, Levaillant’s Cisticola, Cape White-eyes, Common Fiscal, Fiscal Flycatcher and Cape Sugarbird are commonly seen.
 Also present occasionally are both Speckled and Red Faced Mousebirds.
 During the summer months you will see a variety of Martins and Swallows flying over the water here, usually Greater Stripped Swallows and Barn Swallows.
 The outer areas of the pond is also a great place for finding the elusive De Villiers Moss Frog.